radams15/CircuitTesterDocs/Evaluation/docs/maintainence.md

 The UI is completely seperate to the backend analysis section, so the UI can be fairly easily changed without changing any part of the analysis code.
 This is useful if I were to re-write the UI in a different GUI framework like GTK or wxWidgets.

-The code is very well commented, so with enough time others could contribute to the code to improve the program.
+The code is very well commented, so with enough time to understand, others could contribute to the code to improve the program.
+This could theoretically port my program to new devices.